 Education level is one of the factors.
 The uneducated women in Ethiopia have the highest incidence rate.
 (Andargie & Debu, 2017) An analysis of 14 African countries found that educated women have a significantly lower risk of fistula.
 (Alie, 2021) It is due to more educated women have better access to healthcare facilities, which contributes to minimize the possibility of fistula.
 (Rettig et al., 2020) More educated women are more likely to recognize fistula and seek treatment to avoid the disease.

-Occupation
+Employment Status

 Another factor influencing fistula is employment status.
 In Ethiopia, unemployed women have higher chance of suffering from fistula.
 (Andargie & Debu, 2017) Furthermore, a research in Kenya discovered that unemployed women with fistulas were more likely feel depression.
 This demonstrates how occupation influences the prevalence of fistula in women.
 (Weston, Mutiso, Mwangi, Qureshi, Beard, & Venkat, 2011) These findings illustrate that employment status has an important effect on women’s physical and psychological wellbeing.
 Employment can increase income, increasing the probability of receiving health care and lowering the risk of sickness.